 Wheeze by the age at which the sensitization was assessed

-“How many days of cough and/or chest rattle and/or wheeze has your child had in the past 4 weeks?” in MACS response to the question “In the past 6 months, has your child had whistling or wheezy sound of breathing in the chest?” in LISAplus.
+Wheeze by the time of sensitization was defined as present using the survey administered at the time of SPT.
+These definitions included: a response of >5 days to the question of “How many days of cough and/or chest rattle and/or wheeze has your child had in the past 4 weeks?” in MACS (28), and an affirmative response to the question of “In the past 6 months, has your child had whistling or wheezy sound of breathing in the chest?” in LISAplus.

 Family history of atopy (in LISAplus)